Blacksuan19/init.nvim/README.md

   available plugins here

-- **Adding Bookmarks:** to add bookmarks to the start page, find `g:startify_bookmarks` in `init.nvim` and add the a new bookmark just like the already present ones, the dictionary key is the shortcut you will use to quickly jump to that folder from the start page and the value is the path to targeted folder
+- **Adding Bookmarks:** to add bookmarks to the start page, find `g:startify_bookmarks` in `init.nvim` and add the new bookmark just like the already present ones, the dictionary key is the shortcut you will use to quickly jump to that folder from the start page and the value is the path to targeted folder